jolivain/trusted-firmware-a/docs/getting_started/porting-guide.rst

     ROTPK_IS_HASH      : Indicates that the ROTPK returned by the platform is a hash.
+    ROTPK_IS_FULL_KEY  : Indicates that the ROTPK returned by the platform is a full key.
     ROTPK_NOT_DEPLOYED : This allows the platform to skip certificate ROTPK verification while the platform ROTPK is not deployed.
                          When this flag is set, the function does not need to